OPadgett/Network-Configurations/README.md

 interface GigabitEthernet0/0
 ip access-group 101 in
 ```
+## Summary ##
+Allowed:

+✅ HTTP (port 80) traffic from 192.168.1.0/24 to any destination.

+✅ ICMP (ping) traffic between any source and destination.

+Blocked & Logged:

+❌ All other incoming traffic on GigabitEthernet0/0 is denied and logged.
+This setup is commonly used on a router's LAN interface to allow web browsing and network diagnostics while blocking unwanted access attempts.
 ## 4. VLAN (Virtual Local Area Network) - VLAN and Trunking

 VLANs segment network traffic to improve security and efficiency.
 Trunking is used to allow multiple VLANs to communicate over a single link.